Praveen86july/jgpelaez.github.io/_posts/en/posts/2015-08-27-terraform-aws-wso2-esb-docker-sample.md

     -var 'key_name=keypar2' -var 'key_path=/data-ssl/keypar2.pem'
 ```

-And destroy it with the destroy instruction, using docker it's necesary to add the -force flag.
+And destroy it with the destroy instruction, using [Docker](https://www.docker.com/) it's necessary to add the -force flag.

 ```sh
 docker run \